Projects per year

 Education/Academic qualification

-Doctor of Philosophy, University of Sheffield
+Doctor of Philosophy, The University of Sheffield

 Award Date: 1 Jun 1994